leod123/ggcorrheatmap/README.md

 ## More examples

-Below is a showcase more things you could do with the package (the code can be found at the bottom).
+Below is a showcase of more things you could do with the package (the code is a bit long and can be found at the bottom).

 <img src="man/figures/README-example4-1.png" alt="Six heatmaps.
 1: mtcars correlation heatmap showing just the bottom right triangle.
 Rows and columns are clustered and there are gaps splitting the heatmap into two clusters in each dimension.
 A legend is placed in the empty space of the top left triangle.
 2: The volcano dataset using the Viridis magma colour scale.
 3: mtcars correlation heatmap with circles in the bottom left triangle and correlation values in text in the top right.
 4: a 7 by 10 heatmap of categorical values using the Brewer Pastel2 palette.
 5: mtcars correlation heatmap split into two along the diagonal.
 The top right triangle uses the Brewer RdBu palette and the bottom left triangle uses the Viridis mako scale.
 6: 10 by 30 heatmap using the Viridis scale with mostly low values (dark blue) and some higher values (green-yellow) sprinkled in randomly.
 Two annotation rows are at the top, one numeric and one categorical.
 The heatmap has gaps at rows 10 and columns 10 and 20."  />